The Man Who Fell to Earth: Critical response

 Roger Ebert of the Chicago Sun-Times awarded the film 2 1/2 stars of four; while he complimented parts of the film and the directing, he was dismissive of the plot, writing in his review that the film is "so preposterous and posturing, so filled with gaps of logic and continuity, that if it weren't so solemn there'd be the temptation to laugh aloud."
 Gene Siskel of the Chicago Tribune gave the film three stars out of four and wrote that it "may leave you punch drunk, knocked out by its visuals to the point of missing what a simple story it is."
 Richard Eder of The New York Times praised the film, writing, "There are quite a few science-fiction movies scheduled to come out in the next year or so.
 We shall be lucky if even one or two are as absorbing and as beautiful as The Man Who Fell to Earth."

+Writing for The New Yorker, Pauline Kael described the film as "The Little Prince for young adults, the hero, a stranger on earth, is purity made erotic" and describes Bowie as a "the most romantic figure in recent pictures, the modern version of the James Dean lost-boy myth."

 Robert Hawkins, reviewing for Variety, praised Roeg's direction and felt the film was "stunning stuff throughout, and Bowie's choice as the ethereal visitor is inspired...Candy Clark, as his naive but loving mate, confirms the winning ways that won her an Oscar nomination in American Graffiti.
 Her intimate scenes with Bowie, especially the introductory ones, are among pic's highlights."
 Charles Champlin of the Los Angeles Times described Bowie as "perfect casting" but thought the film was "a muddle," and suspected it was because he reviewed a version trimmed by 20 minutes for its U.S. run: "That would do a lot to explain why the movie proceeds from the provocatively cryptic to the merely incomprehensible."
 In a retrospective review, Kim Newman of Empire gave the movie five stars out of five, describing the film as "consistently disorientating and beguilingly beautiful."

-Review aggregator Rotten Tomatoes reports the film has an 82% approval rating based on 66 reviews with an average rating of 7.7/10.
+Review aggregator Rotten Tomatoes reports the film has a 79% approval rating based on 71 reviews with an average rating of 7.80/10.
 The critics' consensus states: "Filled with stunning imagery, The Man Who Fell to Earth is a calm, meditative film that profoundly explores our culture's values and desires."
 On Metacritic, the film has achieved a weighted average rating of 81 out of 100 from 9 critic reviews, citing "universal acclaim".